noisecode3/ra-plugins/README.md

 Low-pass Moog like filter

 # Prepare
-You need to have mesa headers and basic build tools and git from you're distribution(I don't have a GUI lol, dpf needs it). make install will install in you're home folder, in the future I will make root installation.
+You need to have basic build tools, mesa and git make install will install in you're home folder in the future I will make root installation.

 installation Guide:
 =============